A11yhacks/Wayfindr_Raspberry_Pi/documentation/readme.md

     2. Check if the UUID & major values of the packet match those that we set above and that the beacon we've found isn't the same one as the last one we found.
 If this is the case we do a number of things:
       1. Play a clue using the minor value of the packet to determine which clue we need to play.
       2. Keep track of which beacon we've just encountered.
-      3. Shutdown the Pi if the beacon is the last one in the hunt.
+      3. Shutdown the Pi if the beacon is the last one of the root.

 ##Creating the sounds: